Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-from-dict.md

 ## Goals
 Our goals for this lesson are to:
-- Learn about class method syntax
+- Define class method syntax
 - Create a class method named `from_dict` in `book.py`
 - Refactor the code for creating a `Book` model in the `create_book` route to use `from_dict`